 Bring 6 liters of water to a rolling boil in a large stock pan.
 Remove from heat and add the tea bags.
 Steep for 10-12 minutes.

 Meanwhile, place each SCOBY in a half-gallon jar.
 Add 1 cup of pre-made Kombucha (from a friend or the store – – for each following batch, you can use some of your own!) to each SCOBY/jar.
-This is done to acidify (lower the pH of) the new solution right away, which will prevent most moulds and pathogenic bacteria from growing in it.
+This is done to acidify (lower the pH of) the new solution right away, which will prevent most molds and pathogenic bacteria from growing in it.

 After 10-12 minutes, remove tea bags from the water (feel free to compost these!).
 Add 3 cups cane sugar and stir until dissolved.